BerkeleyHCI/PolymorphicBlocks/README.md

 The main goal of this HDL is to enable the creation of _general_ subcircuit libraries that can be reused across many applications.

 While graphical schematic tools support hierarchical sheets, direct re-use is limited because the sheets encode a lot of per-design information, like a specific resistor values or footprints.
-Different users may have different requirements (e.g., different resistors for a LED based on its input voltage, or preference for through-hole vs. surface-mount components).
+Different users may have different requirements (e.g., different resistor values for a LED based on its input voltage, or preference for through-hole vs. surface-mount components).

 This HDL addresses those limitations with two mechanisms:
 - **Generators** allow the implementation of the subcircuit to depend on high-level parameters.